AliceOTHMANI/EmoAudioNet/README.md

 * To train the model, you should run `python Concatenate_Model.py`.
 You must have generated all required features (MFCC and Spectrograms) with pickle.

+## Acknowledgments
+Thanks for all authors for the great job and the team spirit.